MC-RhettW/laravel-signalwire-notification-channel/README.md

 composer test
 ```

+## Credits

+### Mankato Clinic

+Open-source MCDev software and components are developed and by the small but dedicated programming team
+at [Mankato Clinic](http://www.mankatoclinic.com/), a doctor-owned and community-driven multi-specialty healthcare
+provider serving southern Minnesota, USA.

+### Upstream Contributor Credits

+MCDev software, including this package, has benefited from the work of many incredible individual and organizational
+open-source contributors and the open-source user community.

+Major external and upstream contributions for this package have come from:

+- (Laravel Nexmo Notification Channel)[https://github.com/laravel/nexmo-notification-channel] by (Taylor Otwell)[https://github.com/taylorotwell] and (the Laravel team)[https://laravel.com/team]

 ## Changelog

 Please see the [CHANGELOG](CHANGELOG.md) for more information on recent changes.
-We try to include both MCDev and upstream change notes.
+We try to include both MCDev and
+upstream change notes.

 ## Contributing

 Code contributions, bug reports and feature ideas are welcome.
-Please see the [CONTRIBUTING](.github/CONTRIBUTING.md) page for more information.
+Please see the [CONTRIBUTING](.github/CONTRIBUTING.md)
+page for more information.

 ## Security

-Please see this project [security page on Github](../../security/policy) for security notices and vulnerability reporting information.
+Please see this project [security page on Github](../../security/policy) for security notices and vulnerability
+reporting information.

 ## License

 This is an open-source package is released under the MIT License (MIT).
-It is free to use in both commercial and non-commercial projects.
+It is free to use in both commercial and
+non-commercial projects.

 Please see the [LICENSE](LICENSE.md) document for more information.